caiyancheng/VFM_HVS_CVPR2025/README.md

-# [CVPR 2025] Do computer vision foundation models learn the low-level characteristics of the human visual system?
+# Do computer vision foundation models learn the low-level characteristics of the human visual system?
+Accepted by CVPR 2025